Antonio Brown: 2016 season

 In the 2016 season, Brown posted his fourth consecutive and fifth career season with at least 1,000 receiving yards, earning him his fourth consecutive and fifth career Pro Bowl selection on December 20, 2016.
 He was named First-team All-Pro for the third consecutive time.

-On January 8, Brown caught five passes for 124 yards and two touchdowns in a 30–12 victory over the Miami Dolphins in the AFC Wild Card Round game.
+On January 8, 2017, Brown caught five passes for 124 yards and two touchdowns in a 30–12 victory over the Miami Dolphins in the AFC Wild Card Round game.
 His two touchdowns of 50 and 62 yards were the first time that a player had caught two 50+ yard touchdowns in a single post-season game since Randy Moss in 2001, the first time ever in the first quarter, and the first time a Steeler had two receiving touchdowns in a Wild Card game.
-In the Divisional Round, Brown caught six passes for 108 yards in an 18–16 road victory over the Chiefs, becoming the third Steeler with four or more 100-yard receiving playoff games.
+In the Divisional Round, Brown caught six passes for 108 yards in an 18–16 road victory over the Kansas City Chiefs, becoming the third Steeler with four or more 100-yard receiving playoff games.
 After the game, Brown broadcast the team's locker room celebration on Facebook Live in violation of NFL rules and despite the requests of teammates Ben Roethlisberger and Ramon Foster to "keep a low profile on social media".
-The broadcast included head coach Mike Tomlin speaking crudely about championship round opponent New England, for which Tomlin later apologized and disciplined Brown.
+The broadcast included head coach Mike Tomlin speaking crudely about their championship round opponent, the New England Patriots, for which Tomlin later apologized and disciplined Brown.
 Brown had been paid $244,000 by Facebook before the season to "create content" for live channels.
 In the AFC Championship against the Patriots, Brown had seven receptions for 77 yards in the 36–17 road loss.
 For his accomplishments in the 2016 season, he was ranked fourth on the NFL Top 100 Players of 2017.